NebraLtd/Helium-Guides/docs/indoor-hotspot/troubleshooting.md

-# Nebra Indoor Helium Hotspot Troubleshooting
+# Indoor Helium Hotspot Troubleshooting

 If you are having trouble with setting up your hotspot or got a query?, the following tips may help.